Phulbani

 Phulbani is a municipality and administrative headquarters of Kandhamal district in the state of Odisha in India.

-History

-It is named after the lady 'Phulardei' who was sacrificed by the local inhabitants as an act of religious ritual to Mother Earth (MERIA).

 Geography

 Phulbani is located at 20.47°N 84.23°E. It has an average elevation of 485 metres (1591 feet).

 It is located 211 km from Bhubaneshwar, the capital of Odisha and 165 km from Berhampur, the major city of South Odisha.
 Nearest railway station is Rairakhol around 100 km from here.
 The region around Phulbani has a variety of flora and fauna.
 It is a place surrounded by hills and has a lot of small and big waterfalls around it.
 Katramal Waterfall, the most spectacular of the lot is situated at a distance of about 31 km from Phulbani.
 Putudi Waterfall, a hot spot among the local people is situated at a distance of about 18 km from Phulbani.
 Pakdajhar waterfall is situated at a distance of about 3–5 km from Sudrukumpa, a small village which is situated about 19 km from the main city of Phulbani.
 Last but not the least, there is Urmagarh waterfall, which is close to 21 km from Phulbani.
 Phulbani is surrounded by River Salunki.